Relegation battle in the Premier League: Latest table, remaining games

 Norwich City

 Dean Smith has done a good job to give Norwich a fighting chance as they enter the last few months.
 But now they have to kick on.
-Their games against Burnley and Newcastle coming up are key, as they have to win both of those to give themselves a chance.
-Norwich have shown they can produce surprises and they have to be solid defensively.
-If they are, Pukki can bag the goals to give them a chance.
-But look at their remaining schedule.
-Ouch.
+The Burnley win was key and Teemu Pukki’s performance in it was among his very best.
+Now they’ll have to do the same against Newcastle and Aston Villa while also hoping West Ham and Leicester may be distracted by European targets.

 Watford

 Roy Hodgson is doing his best to turn things around at Watford and their attacking options will always give them a chance in games.
 Their win away at Southampton was huge for belief.
 They have to keep improving defensively if they’re going to stay in the Premier League.
-They have a decent run-in, on paper, as they play Leeds, Brentford and Burnley.
-If they win those three games they have a chance, but anything less and it looks like they’re down.
+They have a decent run-in, on paper, as they play Brentford, Everton, and Burnley.
+If they can beat the Toffees and Clarets they may be in business, but anything less and it looks like they’re down.

 Rating their chances of staying up: 20 percent